People gather on Fort Wayne overpasses to support trucker convoy

 FORT WAYNE, Ind.
-(WANE) – People gathered on Fort Wayne overpasses Saturday afternoon waving flags and cheering in support of a truckers convoy passing beneath them on I-69.
+(WANE) – People gathered on Fort Wayne overpasses Saturday afternoon waving flags and cheering in support of a trucker convoy passing beneath them on I-69.

 It’s not clear how many trucks were part of the convoy that came from Michigan, but video from the rally shows several semi and pickup trucks flying American flags and honking their horns to the people above.